Drilling our well in 2009

 Aslan “oasis” with Haitian women filling their containers with fresh water

-Loading our truck to take water to remote areas that can’t access our well
+Loading cans to take water to remote areas that can’t access our water well.